Technology / General

 Frequently Asked Questions

-The PHANTOM operates at 165°C with autogenous pressure of 7 bar.
-A full batch cycle — heat-up, hold, and cool-down — takes 45 minutes.
-This exceeds the EN ISO 17665-1 sterilisation threshold by 23% and satisfies HTM 07-01 requirements for clinical waste treatment.
+The PHANTOM operates at ~200°C and ~20 bar pressure.
+A full batch cycle — heat-up, hold, and cool-down — takes 30 minutes (0.5t and 1t models) or 45 minutes (2t and 3t models).
+This exceeds the EN ISO 17665-1 sterilisation threshold and satisfies HTM 07-01 requirements for clinical waste treatment.

 No. The PHANTOM uses electric heating with no combustion — there is no stack, no flue, and no atmospheric emission permit required.
 This eliminates the planning and permit overhead associated with on-site incinerators or boiler-driven autoclaves.